draky-dev/docs/docs/reference/commands/introduction.md

 ## stdin

-All custom commands can handle `stdin` input.
-It means that you can have a script executed inside your `database` container like so:
+All custom commands can handle standard input.
+It means that you can have a script registered as a command executed inside your `database` container like so:

-**mysql.database.dk.sh**:
+**.draky/mysql.database.dk.sh**:
 ```bash
 #!/usr/bin/env bash
 mysql -uroot "$@" < /dev/stdin
 ```

-That would be invoked as a command in a following way:
+And that command could be invoked in a following way:

 ```bash
 $ draky mysql mydatabase < ./dbdump.sql